-This homemade no churn mango sorbet is super easy to make, and perfect for a summer sweet treat.
+Perfect for a summer sweet treat, this homemade mango sorbet recipe is deliciously fruity and creamy!
 Made without an ice cream maker, we use just two ingredients of frozen mango and maple syrup for a fun vegan, gluten-free dessert that both adults and kids alike will love.

 And for a super easy recipe, my apple juice popsicles require minimal ingredients but are so delicious!